Discontinued-M-Russo/Cmake_example/README.md

 This will output the Log messages on the consol and will also create a `logfile.log` file with the same messages.

-In order to run the test suite, from the `build` folder you will hve to:
+In order to run the test suite, from the `build` folder you will have to:

 1. Change to the `test` folder that was created when compiling: `cd test`
 2. Run `./rectangleTest`